Meenal-1906/Meenal-1906/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on: Flutter Projects
+- 🔭 I’m currently working on: Flutter projects
-- 🌱 I’m currently learning: Flutter
+- 🌱 I’m currently learning: Flutter, Azure fundamentals, JAVA
-- 👯 I’m looking to collaborate on ...
 - 📫 How to reach me: guptameenal1906@gmail.com

 <!---